skyfire-xyz/skyfire-solutions-okta-demo/README.md

 2. Reporting MCP Server
 3. Skyfire Identity & Payment MCP Server

-For the skyfire mcp you will be using https://mcp-qa.skyfire.xyz/mcp as the endpoint to connect to.
+- For the skyfire mcp you will be using https://mcp-qa.skyfire.xyz/mcp as the endpoint to connect to.
 Enter it as the value for the environment variable SKYFIRE_MCP_URL.

-- Data Analyst Agent

 ## Installation Steps